About

 Iain Martin

-Iain Martin is editor-in-chief of Engelsberg Ideas.
+Iain Martin is director of Engelsberg Ideas.
 He is a Times columnist, and is co-founder and publisher of Reaction.
 He was editor of The Scotsman and Scotland on Sunday, and deputy editor of the Sunday Telegraph and The Wall Street Journal Europe.
 He has written two books: Making it Happen: Fred Goodwin, RBS and the Men Who Blew Up the British Economy (2013) about the 2008 financial crash, and Crash, Bang, Wallop: the inside story of London’s Big Bang and a financial revolution that changed the world (2016) about late-80s deregulation.

 Mattias Hessérus